architjain/ws-lambda-at-edge/Lab3_SimpleAPI/README.md

 ### 2. Validate the function works with test-invoke in Lambda Console

-Click "Test" and configure the test event.
-You can use "CloudFront Simple Remote Call" event template.
+Click "Save and Test" and configure the test event.
+You can use the "CloudFront Simple Remote Call" event template.

 Specify `/api/like` and `id=da8398f4` as the values of the `uri` and `querystring` fields respectively.

 ![x](./img/03-configure-test-event.png)

-Execute the test-invoke and validate the function has returned `200` status code and the `body` field contains a meaningful HTML document.
+Click "Test" and validate the function has returned `200` status code and the `body` field contains a meaningful HTML document.

 ![x](./img/04-test-invoke-successful.png)